26 Jun 2017

 Completely exhilarated… a few years back I wouldn’t have imagined where I am today, but I found a passion that stuck and turned it into a career through AIPT.
 I am now working for myself as a personal trainer and studying to add nutrition to my skill set.

-I liked the course style and setup; it’s structured yet flexible enough to realistically complete.
-I enjoyed the eight weeks prac with a qualified trainer in a gym who gave me constant inspiration and support.
-I also wanted to combine a Diploma of Nutrition (non-clinical, which I am currently studying) and a Certificate in Personal Training to cover the full scope of health and nutrition and boost my career options.
+I liked the course style and setup; it’s structured yet flexible enough to be realistically complete.
+I enjoyed the eight weeks of practical components with a qualified trainer in a gym who gave me constant inspiration and support.
+I also wanted to combine a Diploma of Nutrition (which I am currently studying) and a Certificate in Fitness to cover the full scope of health and nutrition and boost my career options.

 Everyone I spoke to - teachers and students - were always very helpful and never made me feel like I was asking a dumb question.
 Many people find the idea of taking up a fitness qualification daunting, but the end-to-end support and inclusion made it 100% achievable.

 Everything was simple – from registration to the course completion, the finish was always in sight.
 My course was the complete package which contained all the PT staples from the basics to training advanced athletes.
 AIPT equipped me to work in the industry, so the course was a clear investment.